Brian Callaghan – Bass

 Steve Barton - Tenor

-Steve is the new boy in the quartet, joining Timeless in September 2018.
+Steve is the most recent recruit, joining Timeless in September 2018.

 He joined Thames Valley Chorus in August 2016 through the ‘Learn to Sing’ course offered by TVC annually.

 Often referred to as the Barry Gibb of the group, Steve was placed in the tenor section.